scitran/client/Toolbox-files.md

-## Creating and uploading an FTM file
-The toolboxes object (in this case called tbx) contains two types of information.
+The **toolboxes** object contains two types of information.
 One is a command that can be executed to test whether the toolbox is on the path (testcmd).
 The second is a structure that contains enough information to download a git repository.
+Here is an example toolboxes object, tbx.
 ```
 disp(tbx)
   toolboxes with properties: